Schema-Overseer/schema-overseer-local/README.md

 For quick start we will use single file, but in a real application it's better to use [multiple files](#using-miltiple-python-files).

 2. Define the output schema you plan to work with.<br>
-The output schema could be anything, for this tutorial we will use `dataclass`.
-Attributes in the output can be any python objects, including non-serializables.
-Output can be designed with the same behavior as the original input object, or with a completely different.
+The output schema could be any object.
+For the tutorial purpose we will use `dataclass`.
+The output schema attributes could be any python objects, including non-serializables.
+Output could have the same behavior as the original input object, or a completely different one.
 Here is example of different behavior.

     ```python
     @dataclass